cocos/cocos-docs/en/advanced-topics/hot-update.md

 **Note:** the project contains `remove-assets` is for debug mode, the developer must use the debug mode when building the test project, otherwise the release mode jsc file priority will be higher than `remove-assets` in the assets and cause the script to fail.

-### Use the version generator to generate the manifest file
+### Use the Version Generator to Generate the Manifest File

 In the example project, we provided a [version_generator.js](https://github.com/cocos-creator/tutorial-hot-update/blob/master/version_generator.js) script file, which is a Nodejs script for generating manfiest file.
 Use as follows: